Euricom/training-workshop-ES-React-2018Q3/slides/react-introduction.md

 JSX is still JavaScript, can't use reserved keywords.

-ESLint will also capture these errors (config !)
+ESLint will also capture these errors.

 <!-- prettier-ignore -->
 ***

 ### JSX vs DOM elements

-fix
+class vs className

 <!-- prettier-ignore -->
 ```jsx